Little House on the Prairie (1974 TV series): Synopsis

 Loosely based on the autobiographical Little House series, episodes of Little House on the Prairie usually concern members of the Ingalls family, who live on a small farm near the village of Walnut Grove, Minnesota.
 Many episodes concern the maturation of the family's second daughter, Laura.
 Other episodes focus on family and community members, providing a depiction of life in a small agrarian community in late nineteenth-century America.
 The show's central characters are Charles Ingalls (farmer and mill worker), his wife Caroline, and their three daughters, Mary, Laura, and Carrie, though the family expands as the seasons progress.

-At the conclusion of Season 4, Mary goes blind and is sent to a school for the blind in Iowa, leaving Walnut Grove behind.
+At the conclusion of season 4, Mary has gone blind and is sent to a school for the blind in Iowa, leaving Walnut Grove behind.
 This introduces Adam Kendall, a teacher at the school who is also blind.
 Meanwhile, in Walnut Grove, the school has closed, with no plans to reopen, as Miss Beadle marries and leaves Walnut Grove.
-Season 5 opens with Adam, with Mary's help, opening a new school for the blind in Winoka, Dakota.
+At the opening of season 5, Adam, with Mary's help, starts a new school for the blind in Winoka, Dakota.
 The Ingalls move to Winoka, and the Garveys and Olesons soon follow, as the economic situation in Walnut Grove has soured.
 An orphan in Winoka, Albert, becomes a recurring character.
 When the families move back to Walnut Grove, the Ingalls take Albert with them.
 Later in season 5, the blind school in Winoka must close, and the decision is made to merge with another school from Kansas, moving both to Walnut Grove.

-The storyline in season 6 introduces the Wilders—Eliza Jane, who arrives to replace Alice Garvey as the teacher in Walnut Grove, and her brother Almanzo.
+The story line in season 6 introduces the Wilders—Eliza Jane, who arrives to replace Alice Garvey as the teacher in Walnut Grove, and her brother Almanzo.
 By the conclusion of the season, the romance between Almanzo and Laura has blossomed to a marriage proposal, with the couple agreeing to wait a year to be married.
 As season 7 begins, Eliza Jane leaves Walnut Grove, with Laura being offered the position of teacher in the school.
+Adam Kendall regains his sight and becomes a lawyer.
 Although they still have six months of their agreed engagement period, Laura and Almanzo are married in the season's two-part premier.

-Following season 8, Michael Landon decided to leave the show and the series was retitled Little House: A New Beginning.
+Following season 8, Michael Landon decided to leave the show and the series was re-titled Little House: A New Beginning.
 The focus is now placed on the characters of Laura and Almanzo.
 Charles is forced to sell the house and move to Burr Oak, Iowa, to pursue new work.
-Laura and Almanzo remain and become the central characters.
-More characters were added to the cast.
+Laura and Almanzo remain to become the central characters and more characters were added to the cast.
 A new family, John Carter, along with his wife Sarah and sons Jeb and Jason move into the Ingalls house.
 Meanwhile when Almanzo's brother dies, Almanzo and Laura take in their niece, Jenny Wilder, and raise her alongside their own daughter, Rose.